-This card supports both HDMI and component AV inputs and records at a silky smooth 60fps, even at 1080p, which gives it the edge over the AVerMedia and the Hauppauge, but why should you pay more for this model instead of buying the Elgato?
+This card supports both HDMI and component AV inputs and records at a silky smooth 60fps at 1080p, but why should you pay more for this model instead of buying the Elgato?
 Well, Razer has provided the option to separate the microphone input from the auxiliary, allowing you to use your own professional quality mic to give a running commentary of what’s happening on screen or supply the perfect accompanying track.

 There is a very slight delay when gaming using the preview panel, but it won’t be a problem as long as you’re playing a game that doesn’t require super-fast reflexes – it won’t be fast enough to play Call of Duty on, but for 99% of games, you’ll be okay.
 You will need a fairly decent processor and GPU to keep up though since there’s a large amount of data being processed at any given time – around 60Mbps.
 Razer recommends at least a 4th generation CPU and a GTX 660/HD7870, so this shouldn’t be a problem for most users.

 This card comes with the USB 3.0 cable needed to power it, as well as an HDMI, component AV, AV Multi, and 3.5mm audio cables, ensuring that you’ll be good to go straight out of the box.
 It’s also designed to work with some of the most commonly used streaming software like XSplit and OBS, plus Razer provides access to a range of step by step guides which will help you get started.